 Airfare Limits

-Air transportation for customers who are attending out-of-state training is limited to no more than two round-trip economy tickets per year.
+Air transportation for customers who are attending in-state or out-of-state training is limited to no more than two round-trip economy tickets per year.
 Exceptions require review and approval by Regional Director.

 If there are questions regarding customer airfare procedures, contact the Accounting–Consumer Airfare Team in one of the following ways: